ElinVoss/omnimeta-saga-universe/archives/4th.md

 ### Errors Identified

-1. **The Piercing happens in N1 Ch.3** — not a hidden pre-Fathombreak seismic event calendar
+1. **The Piercing happens in N1 Ch.3** — not a hidden pre-Steal Breaks Open seismic event calendar
 2. **Readers and characters WITNESS The Piercing** — it's a narrative event, visible/experienced in real time
 3. **Cataclysmic effects are immediate and world-altering** — not delayed across novellas
 4. **Tsunami/quakes terminology is wrong** — need Te'Oga-specific names fitting glasspunk/forgepunk aesthetics